 OGE's staff is available to talk to you about these types of trusts, but you should know that the requirements are highly restrictive and usually burdensome.
 There is almost always a different remedy that is more appropriate for resolving the applicable ethics issues.
-For this reason, there have been very few qualified blind or diversified trusts in the executive branch.
+For this reason, there have been very few qualified blind or diversified trusts in the Executive Branch.
+You should not set up a blind or diversified trust without first talking to your agency ethics official or OGE.